skulpt/skulpt/moreiteration.rst

 Repeated execution of a sequence of statements is called **iteration**.
 Because iteration is so common, Python provides several language features to make it easier.
-We've already seen the ``for`` statement in chapter 3.
+We've already seen the ``for`` statement in Chapter 3.
 This is a very common form of iteration in Python.
 In this chapter we are also going to look at the ``while`` statement --- another way to have your program do iteration.